Frédéric-Auguste Quesnel: Legislative Assembly

 Following the rebellion in Lower Canada, and the similar rebellion in 1837 in Upper Canada (now Ontario), the British government decided to merge the two provinces into a single province, as recommended by Lord Durham in the Durham Report.
 The Union Act, 1840, passed by the British Parliament, abolished the two provinces and their separate parliaments, and created the Province of Canada, with a single parliament for the entire province, composed of an elected Legislative Assembly and an appointed Legislative Council.
+The Governor General retained a strong position in the government.

 As in 1822, Quesnel continued to oppose the union of the two Canadas.
 In March 1840, he was the head of a delegation of three hundred to the Governor General, Charles Poulett Thomson, later Lord Sydenham.
 As head of the delegation, Quesnel presented a petition to the Governor, with 6,370 signatures, opposing the union of Upper and Lower Canada.

 When the Canadas were united the following year, he was elected unopposed to the new Legislative Assembly for the Montmorency riding.
 Lord Sydenham concluded that Quesnel was one of the members who would likely vote against Sydenham's government.
 This prediction was borne out in the first session of the new Parliament: Quesnel voted against a motion approving the union, and was a consistent vote against the governor.
 He was a member of the French-Canadian group, which supported Louis-Hippolyte LaFontaine and Robert Baldwin in their efforts to attain responsible government.

 The ministerial crisis of 1843 affected Quesnel's position.
 The dispute was over the implementation of responsible government.
 The Governor General, Sir Charles Metcalfe, asserted that he could appoint government officials without consulting the Executive Council, whose members were generally elected.
 The Reform ministry of LaFontaine and Baldwin resigned.
 Metcalfe was able to create a rump ministry composed of Henry Draper from Upper Canada, and Denis-Benjamin Viger and Dominick Daly from Lower Canada, but Metcalfe was seeking further support.
 There was concern in the Reform and French-Canadian groups that Quesnel might re-join his old colleague, Viger, in a Tory government.
 Although that did not occur, Quesnel was defeated in the 1844 elections by Joseph Cauchon, thought to be a more reliable reformer.